 3 Days in Paris

-Paris is a beautiful city that you can probably wander around for a lot longer than 3 days, but when you’re limited on time 3 days in Paris is magical.
+Paris is a beautiful city that you can probably wander around for a lot longer than 3 days, but when you’re limited on time, 3 days in Paris are magical.

 Day 1: Welcome to Paris!

 Check into your accommodations and freshen up before heading out to explore the city.

 We stayed at a lovely Airbnb apartment in Montmartre, right about the quaint shops.

 Hop on the Big Bus Tour to get a glimpse of the city.
 Yes, this is super touristy but it’s one of the best ways to see all the famous landmarks around the city without killing your feet.
 Because of the great experience I had on the Big Bus Tours, I look for them in any major city I go to.